student@ubuntu:~$

 What Comes Next

-Function pointers let you parameterize behavior.
-But qsort uses void* — a typeless pointer.
+Function pointers let you choose at runtime which function gets called.
+But qsort uses void* (a typeless pointer) for its parameters.
 Next, you will learn how void pointers work and why they are C’s mechanism for generic programming.

 Next: Void Pointers & Generics